Elings Prize Fellowships in Science

 Eligible research can be in any area of the physical sciences, biology, or engineering.
 The fellowships provide a salary of $65,000/year for two years along with benefits and research funds.
 Successful applicants will work with, and receive partial support from, members of the CNSI faculty; applications must be coordinated with the relevant faculty supervisor(s).
 Fellowship recipients must have completed a Ph.D. in science or engineering after June 30, 2020 and prior to their arrival at CNSI; current postdocs at UCSB are not eligible.
 Applications this round are restricted to fellows performing research in the field of climate resilience, including food, energy, water and ocean health.

 All applicants must be potential postdoctoral researchers who intend to perform their research at UCSB under the direction of a CNSI faculty member.
 Current UCSB graduate students and postdoctoral researchers are not eligible to participate in this competition.
 Additionally, applicants must have received their PhDs after June 30, 2020 to qualify for the program.

-Graduate Students who will have obtained their PhDs prior to the Fall are encouraged to apply for the current competition.
+Graduate Students who will have obtained their PhDs prior to Winter 2022 are encouraged to apply for the current competition.
 We particularly welcome applications from candidates who can contribute to and promote the diversity of the academic community at UC Santa Barbara.